USS Pogy (SS-266)

 USS Pogy (SS-266), a Gato-class submarine, was the first ship of the United States Navy to be named for the pogy, or menhaden.
 She was credited with sinking 16 ships totaling 62,633 gross register tons during World War II.

 Construction and commissioning

 Pogy (SS–266) was laid down 15 September 1941 by the Manitowoc Shipbuilding Co., Manitowoc, Wisc., launched 23 June 1942; sponsored by Mrs. Julius A. Furer; and commissioned 10 January 1943.
-Pogy temporarily decommissioned 1 February for a Mississippi cruise on a river barge to New Orleans, LA, and recommissioned upon her arrival 12 February.
+Pogy temporarily decommissioned 1 February for a Mississippi River cruise on a river barge to New Orleans, LA, and recommissioned upon her arrival 12 February.